An intrinsically hydrodynamic approach to multidimensional QHD systems: Notations and Preliminaries

 \end{defn}

 Note however that in order to prove our stability result given in Theorem \ref{thm:stab_md} we will only need $\lambda$ to satisfy $\lambda\in L^\infty_tL^2_x$ and identity \eqref{eq:xi_def}.
-In fact we will identify the class of weak solutions for which we can prove our stability result exactly by those two properties satisfied by $\lambda$.
+In fact we will identify the class of weak solutions with bounded generalized chemical potential, for which we can prove our stability result exactly by those two properties satisfied by $\lambda$.